Payment systems

 Setting Up a Payment Gateway System

-Now, let’s turn from the questions like “How does a payment gateway work?” to more practical issues — how to set up a gateway for your business.
-The following plan will be valid for small startup-like companies which are focused on online payments:
+Now, let’s turn from questions like “How does a payment gateway work?” to more practical issues—how to set up a gateway for your business.
+The following plan will be valid for small startup-like companies that are focused on online payments:

 • Research your business's specifics regarding potential clients and their paying portraits (methods, locations, currencies, etc.).

-• Choose the payment gateway that fits your needs the most — the optimal combination of the above features and functionalities.
+• Choose the gateway that fits your needs the most—the optimal combination of the above features and functionalities.

 • Define specific points your business needs to implement the payment gateway (find an API specialist, set up a server for a self-hosted option, open all needed accounts, create a CRM or specific database, etc.).